-Did you know this species of seahorse only reaches a maximum size of six inches?
-Their small size allows them to explore even the slimmest crevices of reefs.
-This is where they search for food and find coral pieces on which to anchor for rest and protection.
+This seahorse’s small size allows it to explore even the slimmest crevices of reefs, where it searches for food and finds coral pieces on which to anchor for rest and protection.

-Longsnout seahorses typically range from 2–4 inches, with a maximum size of 6 inches.
+Longsnout seahorses typically range from 2 to 4 inches, with a maximum size of 6 inches.

 Western Atlantic Ocean